 This can be achieved in several ways:

 Ohmae noted that companies such as Sony and Honda were able to sell more than their competitors in the Japanese market because of heavy investment in advertising and consumer relations.

-For example, managers who are given money over and above what they can competently spend tend to waste that money unnecessarily.
+For example, managers who are given more money than they can competently spend tend to waste that money unnecessarily.
 In this case, Ohmae argues that managers should first define their ideas and then adapt a budget to suit.

-Different sources of profit can be also be exploited, such as the profit seen in new product sales or value-adding services.
+Different sources of profit can also be exploited, such as the profit seen in new product sales or value-adding services.

 The company itself must also look inwardly to design strategies aimed at maximizing strengths relative to the competition.
 This involves a combination of short and long-term strategies, including:

 A business should always identify one or two areas of expertise, instead of trying to specialize in everything.

 In terms of manufacturing, a business has two options.
 It can take advantage of backward integration and take control of its supply chain in the process.
 Or, it can outsource non-value-adding activities to a third party.

 This is a relatively simple way of gaining a competitive advantage.
 Businesses can reduce basic operating costs by focusing on processes that have the highest potential for automation or streamlining.

 Longer-term, businesses can combine resources and knowledge with others in their industry to develop a competitive advantage.